 Only 2% of board members at the nation’s largest LGBTQ organizations identify as bisexual.
 (Source)

 How is it that the largest population in the queer community has the smallest amount of representation among the most powerful LGBTQ+ organizations in the U.S.?
-More than half (57%) of LGBTQ+ Americans identify as bisexual, so why does representation within these foundations fail to address the bi community?
+More than half of LGBTQ+ Americans identify as bisexual, so why does representation within these foundations fail to address this invisible majority?

 The 2019-2020 Resource Tracking Report, compiled by Funders For LGBTQ Issues, tracks financial donations and grants that LGBTQ+ organizations receive from other foundations, corporations, and funding institutions throughout the U.S. It counted domestic grant dollars received by each sexual orientation or gender identity in the LGBTQ+ community and found that in 2020 alone: